-f.
-Whole Effluent Toxicity (WET), Priority Pollutant, and Analytical Chemistry Testing: Maine law 38 M.R.S.A., Sections 414-A and 420, prohibit the discharge of effluents containing substances in amounts that would cause the surface waters of the State to contain toxic substances above levels set forth in Federal Water Quality Criteria as established by the USEPA.
-Department Rules, 06-096 CMR Chapter 530, Surface Water Toxics Control Program, and Chapter 584, Surface Water Quality Criteria for Toxic Pollutants set forth ambient water quality criteria (AWQC) for toxic pollutants and procedures necessary to control levels of toxic pollutants in surface waters.
-WET, priority pollutant and analytical chemistry testing as required by Chapter 530, is included in this permit in order to fully characterize the effluent.
-This permit also provides for reconsideration of effluent limits and monitoring schedules after evaluation of toxicity testing results.
-The monitoring schedule includes consideration of results currently on file, the nature of the wastewater, existing treatment and receiving water characteristics.
+i.
+Whole Effluent Toxicity (WET), Priority Pollutant, and Analytical Chemistry Testing: Maine law, 38 M.R.S.A., §414-A and §420, prohibit the discharge of effluents containing substances in amounts that would cause the surface waters of the State to contain toxic substances above levels set forth in Federal Water Quality Criteria as established by the USEPA.
+Department rule, 06-096 CMR Chapter 530, Surface Water Toxics Control Program (toxics rule) sets forth effluent monitoring requirements and procedures to establish safe levels for the discharge of toxic pollutants such that existing and designated uses of surface waters are maintained and protected and narrative and numeric water quality criteria are met.
+Department rule 06-096 CMR Chapter 584, Surface Water Quality Criteria for Toxic Pollutants, sets forth ambient water quality criteria (AWQC) for toxic pollutants and procedures necessary to control levels of toxic pollutants in surface waters.